 Murphy met with parents on March 5 and said he would get back to them “within a couple of days,” but, per Spatafore’s March 8 email, went “out of town” for two weeks soon after the meeting without having responded to the concerned parents.

 Players state that Raich was attempting to make De Anza’s home field safe for his players, whom he consistently calls his “sons,” and that they have been left seeking answers from an administration that, in their eyes, would rather see them unsafe and uncertain than working together to make their field a place where they can do what they signed up for: play baseball.

 The team defeated West Valley College 14-13 Saturday to break a three-game losing streak under the leadership of Hertler, who was positive about his players’ prospects when interviewed Friday.

 They await resolution regarding the use of their home field and the reinstatement — or otherwise — of their beloved coach.

-Editor’s note: Matt Risko is a starting pitcher for the De Anza College baseball team.
+Editor’s note: Matt Risko is a journalism student and starting pitcher on the De Anza College baseball team.